Call-for-Code/PD3R/Android/README.md

 This android code  takes the picture and sends to the AI server and show the final output.

-To change the api for your own server go to MainApplication.java file and change "BASE_URL" value. ie : public static String BASE_URL = "Your API Code HERE";
+To change the api for your own server go to MainActivity.java file and change "BASE_URL" value. ie : public static String BASE_URL = "Your API Code HERE";